yearn/yearn-devdocs/docs/developers/v2/hacking-with-yearn.md

 **Live Preview Sandbox**

 The following repository contains a live preview and example usage of the Yearn SDK.
-Explore this codebase to learn how to started: https://github.com/turtlemoji/yearn-sdk-examples
+Explore this codebase to learn how to start: https://github.com/turtlemoji/yearn-sdk-examples

 # Strategy Development

 A Yearn Strategy is a set of smart contracts that implement different farming strategies that utilize the deposited assets to generate the best yields for users.

-The implementation of the strategies basically moves assets from one farming application to another one with higher interest.
-This will be mostly be done automatically , which automatically monitors and tracks the best farming applications with high yield and low risks.
+The implementation of the strategies moves assets from one farming application to another one with higher interest.
+This will mostly be done automatically, which automatically monitors and tracks the best farming applications with high yield and low risks.

 Rewards/profits generated by strategies are regularly updated, harvested, swapped for the original vault asset, and deposited again for compound farming.
 Each vault has a unique strategy and the strategy will be improved constantly based on the observations of our AI-based monitoring engines.